AndrewMichael2020/a-simple-machine/README.md

 ---

-# Simplest Recursive Function: sumseries
+# Simplest Recursive Function and the Use of Memory Stack: sumseries

 This project includes a demonstration of recursion in C with the function `sumseries`.